aachaerandio/wastedTime/README.md

 Autor: Araceli Achaerandio (<https://www.linkedin.com/pub/araceli-achaerandio/34/42b/292>)

-WastedTime is an app aims to help you realise how much time you waste in some situations.
+WastedTime is an app that aims to help you realise how much time you waste in some situations.

 You will have a chronometer and a list of your tracks, so you can check your times and have the ability to share them on your favourite social networks.